Black Lives Matter

 I founded Madison Eats Food Tours over eight years ago with the intent and mission to serve and support our community, particularly small businesses, minority-owned businesses and locally-owned businesses.
 I founded MEFT on my passion for connecting diverse communities through food and stories and for contributing to the economic sustainability of the cities and countries in which we work.
 Madison Eats Food Tours stands against discrimination for any reason, including but not limited to skin color, race, ethnicity, sexual orientation, gender identity, and legal status.
 Black lives matter.

-This has been a time for reflection for many.
-The protests these past two weeks – stemming from a long history of systemic racism and oppression – have been a call to action and caused me to further consider the work we need to do as a company.
+The continuance of systemic racism and oppression in our country have been a call to action and caused me to further consider the work we need to do as a company.

-I have been operating in a manner I believed to be sufficiently supportive of our Black community.
+I had been operating in a manner I believed to be sufficiently supportive of our Black community.
 I am now seeing that what I considered to be a sweet spot in which I felt my efforts and impact were “good enough” was actually a place of comfort.
 It was a place reflective of my implicit privilege and bias and good intent, but it was not enough.

 Speaking up about the issues, our past and future work as a company, and our failings, is the only way to truly serve our community and foster real change.
-I realize that any response or statement that I give in this moment is inadequate, and I will make mistakes, but it is a privilege to choose silence.
+As I move forward working to support Black lives and dismantle our racist system, I will make mistakes, but it is a privilege to choose silence.
 I will respond, listen, learn, and continue to show up for this work.